office of international programs

-In preparation for your study abroad in Austria, you will work with a Boston College OIP Advisor who specializes in this country and in BC's programs there.
+In preparation for your study abroad, you will work with a Boston College OIP Advisor who specializes in this country and in BC's programs there.
 Your advisor will help guide you through the application and pre-departure process, as well as act as your main contact with BC while abroad.
-For students studying abroad in Ireland, your advisor is Patrick O'Donnell.
+For students studying abroad in Ireland, your advisor is Victoria Garcia.

 To find out more information about this program, schedule an appointment.